 Variable Length Subnet Masks (VLSMs)

 As I said, there’s something wrong with this new network design.
-What is it?
 The answer is we’re wasting valid host addresses.
-Notice that the 6 subnets in the new network design are all /27, meaning they can all hold a max of 30 hosts.
+We also wasted the 192.168.10.192 and the 192.168.10.224 subnets!
+Also notice that the 6 subnets in the new network design are all /27, meaning they can all hold a max of 30 hosts.
 But, subnet 192.168.10.0 /27 has 11 hosts (and that includes the switch and router interface), leaving 19 left over.
-As another example, subnet 192.168.10.160 /27 has only 2 hosts with a whopping 28 left over.
+Even worse, subnet 192.168.10.160 /27 (the serial link between the two routers) has only 2 hosts with a whopping 28 hosts left over.
 This is because every router interface has the same /27 subnet mask.
 That is classful subnetting, and you can see where it gets us into trouble.
 This type of network would work; however, it would be much better if we gave each router interface its own subnet mask.

 Using the diagram above, let’s identify how many hosts are in each subnet by counting each device.
 Although the switches and the router interfaces are not within the boundary of the red line, they also count as hosts!
 This will help us identify the correct, new subnet mask to use for each network.